Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Experiments

-$\blacklozenge$~\textit{L+LSTM}: We directly exploit language embedding into a two-layer LSTM, whose last token is used for prediction.
+$\blacklozenge$~\textit{\textbf{L+LSTM}}: We feed language embedding into a two-layer LSTM.
+The hidden state of the last layer is passed to a classifier to predict the question answer.

-$\blacklozenge$~\textit{L+Transformer}: We only adopt the language-related components in TransVQA3D, including language embedding and Transformer layers.
-The outputs of language features directly generate answer predictions through two fully-connected layers.
+$\blacklozenge$~\textit{\textbf{L+Transformer}}: We remain the language-related components in TransVQA3D, including language embedding and Transformer layers, but discard the 3D point cloud input.
+The predictions solely rely on language features.

+$\blacklozenge$~\textit{\textbf{BEV+MCAN}}: To adopt previous 2D-based methods~\cite{yu2020deep} in 3D scenarios, we manually capture 2D images from the 3D meshes.
+Specifically, we take the bird's eye view (BEV) as it can represent the whole scene with one shot, as shown in Fig.~\ref{fig:2d3d}.
+To eliminate the occlusion problem, we ignore the ceiling and wall that are unrelated to the questions.
+We fine-tune and test the MCAN model \cite{2019_Yu_MCAN} on these images since it is representative of 2D VQA models.

-$\blacklozenge$~\textit{ReferIt3D}~\cite{achlioptas2020referit3d}: It is initially a model for the 3D visual grounding task.
-The network first extracts object features through PointNet++~\cite{qi2017pointnet++}.
-Following that, it concatenates the global language feature with each object representation and exploits DGCNN~\cite{phan2018dgcnn} to obtain the score of each object.
-We discard its scoring step and apply max pooling to obtain a global feature to generate the answer prediction.
+$\blacklozenge$~\textit{\textbf{ReferIt3D}}: This model \cite{achlioptas2020referit3d} is initially designed for 3D visual grounding.
+It firstly extracts object features through PointNet++~\cite{qi2017pointnet++}, then concatenates the global language features with each object representation, and exploits DGCNN~\cite{phan2018dgcnn} to refine the instance features.
+We discard its scoring step and apply max pooling to obtain a global feature, then pass it to the classifier for question answering.

+$\blacklozenge$~\textit{\textbf{ScanQA}}: This approach~\cite{azuma_2022_CVPR} is currently state-of-the-art for the VQA-3D.
+It joint learns visual question answering and object localization at the same time.
+We use its encoding layers and fusion layers to obtain answer predictions but discard its localization part.